 Once you have optimized your customer prospecting process and allocated your resources to the right place, it’s time to begin your outbound tactics.
 Below are five tips for successful sales prospecting:

-1. Identify decision makers
+1. Identify decision-makers

 You want to focus your attention on the people who actually make decisions, which means you’ll need to do your homework before contacting the company.
-Take a look at this sales influencer map from Lucidchart to help you identify positions of power within an organization.
+Take a look at this sales account map from Lucidchart to help you identify positions of power within an organization.

 2. Become a product expert